 - Please use provided hanger for your clothes.
 Do not hang them on the railings/fences.

-- Footwear/edibles/water-bottles are NOT allowed inside the Chapel and Meditation Hall – as all of them are considered Sacred Grounds.
+- Footwear/edibles/water-bottles are NOT allowed inside the Temple and Meditation Hall – as all of them are considered Sacred Grounds.

 - Your stay in the ashram must be within the time limit of your Visa and passport validity.